 Where we need evidence of something, we need to see the actual document - not a photocopy.
 Not sending originals will cause a delay!
 We then make a copy which we keep securely in our records.
 You can take documents to one of our offices - see section "Your Council" for local office locations.
-The staff there will take copies (free of charge) and sign them to say that an authorised officer of the Council has seen the original documents.
+The staff there will take copies and sign them to say that an authorised officer of the Council has seen the original documents.
 We advise you not to send any valuable documents by post unless you use recorded delivery, but if you do send anything to us we will return items you as quickly as possible (normally the day we receive them).

 Evidence of identity - we need to see evidence of this when you make your first claim.
 Documents must be original and not photocopies.
 The forms of acceptable identity are: